Archive for April 2018

 Roger, thanks for inspiring me to observe Polaris and it’s faint companion star, Polaris B. As I mentioned I’ve observed the pair more these past few weeks than in total over the last five decades!
 I’m glad I did.
 Here’s my report to date…

-I’m not planning to attempt anything smaller than 45mm’s.
-Richard Nugent of Massachusetts has the modern day record, or at least the only amateur I know personally, who has seen the companion with 40 mm’s.
-This was using a 10-inch reflector with a 40mm off-axis stop-down mask.
-Roger Ivester – North Carolina
+Richard Nugent would seem to have the have the modern day record, or at least the only amateur I know personally, who has seen the companion to Polaris with a 40 mm effective aperture.
+This was using a 10-inch Newtonian with a 40mm off-axis stop-down mask.

 April 4, 2018

 This telescope is sold as an optical tube assembly, without accessories from Orion Telescopes and Binoculars.
-However, no problem.
-I have extra finders, an equatorial mount, an extra or two diagonals, and plenty of eyepieces and a tripod for terrestrial viewing.
+However, no problem, as I have extra finders, an equatorial mount, a correct image amici diagonal and plenty of eyepieces.

-A smaller and lighter duty equatorial mount would be sufficient for the CT80, but the Vixen GP makes for a rock steady mount for sure.
+The telescope fits nicely to my Vixen GP mount and I had a three pound counterweight which allows for perfect balance.
+A smaller and lighter duty equatorial mount would be sufficient for the CT-80, but the Vixen GP makes for a rock steady mount for sure.
 A good quality heavy duty tripod could also suffice for either astro or terrestrial viewing.
+The GP mount and tripod with the legs folded together, and telescope can be easily be carried all together, in one trip.

 First Light:

-My first target was the beautiful double star, Castor, in Gemini.
+My first target was the beautiful double star, Castor in Gemini.
 I started with 33x, but this was not enough magnification.
-With the employ of a 2.8x Barlow, giving a magnification of 93x, I was amazed.
-Castor was cleanly separated, with beautiful airy disc rings surrounding both components.
+I then added a 2.8x Barlow, giving a magnification of 93x and was pleased with the double being cleanly separated.

-My wife has always had an interest in making some photos of the moon, Saturn and its rings, using her DSLR camera.
-Stay tuned…..
+My wife has always had an interest in making some photos of the moon.
+Now for her story: By Debbie Ivester

 img_0555